jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/Sheaves.md

 Also note that it doesn't always make sense to interpret $f_{p}$ as evaluating $f$ at $p$.

-A sheaf is then a presheaf that allows sections to pieced together uniquely from very small open sets, and [[Algebraic geometry --- rising-sea/notes/Stalk-locality and compatible germs|in fact, from stalks]].
+A sheaf is then a presheaf that allows sections to pieced together uniquely from very small open sets, and [[Algebraic geometry --- rising-sea/notes/Stalk-local properties and compatible germs|in fact, from stalks]].

 ##### _definition:_ sheaf, separated presheaf